-Student Employment services at NCCC include job placement, employer and recruiter relations, employment-related campus events, and student access to a number of workshops and resources set up to assist students in further developing employment-related skills.
+Career Services at NCCC includes career planning, job placement, employer and recruiter relations, employment-related campus events, and student access to a number of workshops and resources set up to assist students in further developing employment-related skills.
 Services are available to current and past students and graduates.
 Student Development also features an extensive career planning and employment topic library and information on a variety of online resources.
 NCCC has a strong relationship with many local employers, who come to our Job Fair each semester and frequently contact us seeking our students and graduates for employment.

 Are you a student seeking employment?

 Students seeking employment regularly come to our office to learn how to put together effective cover letters and resumes, discuss interview skills, and examine job search techniques.
 In addition to the numerous employment-related workshops we hold every semester, our Job Locator provides one-on-one employment consultations with students and alumni and a pre-screening service for employers seeking qualified candidates.
 We act as an intermediary between students and employers: we direct students to appropriate employment opportunities and we will forward relevant employment documents from qualified student candidates to employers when job opportunities are available.

 Students and employers can call (716) 614-6490, stop in to A-131, or email firstname.lastname@example.org.

 Job Placement services are provided to current students as well as graduates.
 Information on a variety of employment opportunities is available.
 We currently host our own Job Board, which offers the latest information in local employment opportunities posted through our office for all students and alumni.
 Students seeking employment should browse the Job Board regularly for new postings.